 The client sends a timestamp request to the platform, which determines a signatory entity, takes a very precise reading of the date and time, signs and returns this information.
-The protocol used for these communications is commonly called TSP (“Time Stamping Protocol”) and is explained in the RFC 3161.
+The protocol used for these communications is commonly called a time stamping protocol (TSP), which is explained in the RFC 3161 standard.

 The administration of the service is carried out via a graphical interface, allowing authorized operators to manage the entities required to provide the TSP service.

-Atos, a global leader in digital transformation and digital security, provides Metatime a timestamping solutions to generate securely timestamp tokens.
-The solution is sold as a service or as standalone product.
+Atos, a global leader in digital transformation and digital security, provides a solution called Metatime to securely generate timestamp tokens.
+Metatime is sold as-a-service or as a standalone product.

-From electronic transactions to archiving, time-stamp tokens may be used in various contexts.
+From precisely dating electronic transactions to archiving, timestamp tokens may be used in various contexts.

 We have a unique body of expertise and an in-depth understanding of corporate security technologies.